10 Keys to Becoming Psychologically Savvy

 Safe sentence-starters give an added boost to help folks stay talking about themselves or asking about others.
-Here's several especially useful phrases for starting to talk about sensitive issues.
-See my post on safe sentence starters, for more info on this skills.
+Here are several especially useful phrases for starting to talk about sensitive issues.
+(See my post on safe sentence starters, for more info on these skills.)

 - I feel (felt) _______ that (or when you) ___________.
 Fill in the first blank with a one-word feeling, e.g., I feel sad...".

 - I would like to _______________________.
 Note: Avoid "I would like you to _____," which is telling someone else what they should do.
 This sentence starter is highly provocative as it comes across as invasive and controlling.

 8. Expression of positivity makes you feel more positive, invites positive response toward you from others, and makes your relationships flow more smoothly.